-Argentinian ǀ South American
+Argentinian ǀ Iberian American

 Argentinians (or Argentines) are a diverse nation of people inclusive not only of Italian and Spanish descendants but also Welsh, Irish, Jewish and other ethnicities.
+Waves of immigrants arrived in the late 19th and early 20th centuries.
+The population is overwhelmingly Catholic but also has the largest Jewish population in Latin America.

 There are three data sets that have been incorporated into DNA Consultants’ method.